Breakfast is the most important meal of the day, right? Yet it’s also crucial to get enough sleep at night. The solution: Sleep in and brunch big.

 One feature that makes the Walnut a contender for the top brunches in Boulder is its extensive espresso bar.
 So while this isn’t a coffee shop, you can get just about any coffee beverage here, including chai.
 Another thing: You can get breakfast all day at the Walnut (well, until it closes at 3:30 p.m.), and lunch, too, in case a sandwich sounds better than bacon.

 Walnut Cafe has been a local favorite for more than three decades.
-Today, the Walnut has three locations.
+Today, the Walnut has three locations in Boulder.

 Local tip: Bring your pooch.
 They’re welcome on the patio outside.